 Note: We are currently experiencing issues with Google Chrome.
 We are working to resolve them, but for now, please use Mozilla Firefox for the best user experience.

 ClioVis enables students to combine the best features of timelines, mind mapping, and network visualization tools to help users collaborate on projects, better understand and organize their research materials, and present their findings to external audiences.
 It also teaches students how to cite their sources and help them differentiate between causation and correlation.

 Part of the problem students have with understanding the past is that historical events do not unfold neatly.
 This can make the larger narrative difficult to follow.
 In addition, students can easily feel overwhelmed by the amount of information they encounter.

-ClioVis enables students to visualize their research or study materials while also gaining a deeper understanding of the historical connections at play across different time periods or eras.
+ClioVis enables users to visualize their research or study materials while also gaining a deeper understanding of the historical connections at play across different time periods or eras.